aspiers/opensuse-spotify-installer/README.md

 distribution upgrade typically involves the following steps:

 1. google for something like 'spotify opensuse 12.2'
-2. wade through a *huge* number of hits from web forum threads or blog post, many of which are too old to be useful
+2. wade through a *huge* number of hits from web forum threads or blog post or wiki page, many of which are too old to be useful
 3. select the most promising looking hit
-4. wade through a long thread
+4. wade through a long forum thread or web page
 5. re-live other people's trial-and-error experiences
 6. realise that most people on this thread don't really know what they're doing and no-one fully figured it out